islamariya/python_console_lotto_game/README.md

 Number of barrels: from 1 to 90

-Cards per Player: 1 units
+Cards per Player: 1 unit

 Play card has an individual grid of 27 squares made up of 3 rows and 9 columns.
 Each row contains 5 numbers and 4 blank squares.
 15 numbers appear on every card.